man-group/ArcticDB/docs/mkdocs/docs/aws_permissions.md

 #### Security note

 Because `${aws:username}`, `${aws:PrincipalTag/team}` and `_arctic_cfg`... are at the beginning of the path, it's important they don't contain values that can overlap.
-For example if you have a team called 'data' and a username for an application of 'data', they will have the same permissions, or if a username can be created that starts with `_arctic_cfg`... then that user will be able to modify all library configs.
+For example if you have a team called 'data' and a username for an application called 'data', they will have the same permissions, or if a username can be created that starts with `_arctic_cfg`... then that user will be able to modify all library configs.

 ## Usage